aimms/documentation/webui/page-manager.rst

 .. note::

 	* Changing the width of a widget will not have any effect as the page is restricted to only 2 columns.
 You can change the height of the widget as required.
-	* If the widgets added exceed the page height a scroll will appear in the sidepanel.
+	* If the widgets added exceed the page height a scroll will appear in the side panel.

-.. _Configuring Sidepanels:
+.. _Configuring Side panels:

-Configuring Sidepanels
+Configuring Side panels
 +++++++++++++++++++++++

-Sidepanels can be configured by the application developer via the AIMMS model.
+Side panels can be configured by the application developer via the AIMMS model.
-Firstly, create a set for the order of sidepanels to be displayed on the page.
+Firstly, create a set for the order of side panels to be displayed on the page.
 For illustration, let’s call this set “SidePanelOrder” with index SP_order (as a developer, you can give this set a name and an index of your choice).

 .. image:: images/SP_setSPorder.png
 			:align: center

-This set determines the order in which the sidepanels tabs will appear from top to bottom.
+This set determines the order in which the side panels tabs will appear from top to bottom.
 This set must be a subset of the pre-declared set of Integers.

-A new section has been added to the AimmsWebUI library called `Pages Support <library.html#pages-support-section>`_, used to configuring sidepanels.
+A new section has been added to the AimmsWebUI library called `Pages and Dialog Support <library.html#pages-and-dialog-support-section>`_, used to configuring side panels.
-The set SidePanelSpecification declared inside the Page Support section is used for configuring the sidepanels as illustrated here in the next steps.
+The set SidePanelSpecification declared inside the Pages and Dialog Support section is used for configuring the side panels as illustrated here in the next steps.

 .. image:: images/SidePanelSpecificationset.png
 			:align: center

-This set has 4 elements representing sidepanels properties:
+This set has 4 elements representing side panels properties:

-#.  *displayText*: Is the text/label you would like the sidepanel tab and header to have.
+#.  *displayText*: Is the text/label you would like the side panel tab and header to have.
-#.  *pageId*: When a page or sidepanel is created it is has a unique pageId.
-You can find all the sidepanel pageIds in the set AllSidePanelPages.
+#.  *pageId*: When a page or side panel is created it is has a unique pageId.
+You can find all the side panel pageIds in the set AllSidePanelPages.

 	.. image:: images/Allsidepanelpagesdata.png
 			:align: center